 In every Twproject search page you can save your filter:

-And the filter will always be available on the my filters side box.
+And the filter will always be available in the drop down near the page title:

 You can decide to use a filter as your default one.
 In this case prefix the name with “d:”.

 On the right side of every list page you will find some buttons for adding, printing and exporting.